crispinprojects/speakingcalendar/README.md

 ### Upgrading To Newer version

 It is strongly suggested that you save your current calendar in "ical" format before updating to a newer version of Talk Calendar.
 Calendar "ical" files can be edited using a standard text editor.
 To upgrade install Talk Calendar with a new "calendar.db" database and import the saved  ical file to this.

+For a clean install also delete the talk-calendar config folder and file located at ~/.config/talk-calendar.

 ## Build From Source